My Ideal LiteSpeed Cache Settings for WordPress Websites

 You will receive email notifications on new posts and all other updates.

-Now that I have shared the Elementor settings I use for my website, which uses both Elementor’s page builder and Hello Theme to design it, I want to share the LiteSpeed Cache settings I use to ensure my site performs well.
+Now that I have shared the backend settings for the page builders I use for my website, I want to share the LiteSpeed Cache settings I use to ensure my site performs well.
 As stated in the beginning, these ideal settings come from my own tests and the help of outside sources.

 My goal for sharing these settings is to help make setting up LiteSpeed Cache less complicated for you.
 This optimization plugin is a powerful yet complex tool for your website.
 One wrong setting or two could cause your site to miss its true performance potential or crash.

-If you have a robust hosting provider for your website and use Elementor Page Builder with its Hello Theme to design it, my guide could help you.
+If you have a robust hosting provider for your WordPress, my guide could help you regardless of which page builder you use.
 However, I cannot guarantee 100% success for everyone because all websites differ.
 Please be willing to seek other sources for help if you feel to or must deviate from my guide for specific settings.

 Presets